blworld/zatar-lwm2m-client-example/zatar-echo-example/README.md

 ```

 Things to note:
-* The resource ID's 0, 1, and 2 correspond to the trailing digits in the avatar definition.
+* The resource IDs 0, 1, and 2 correspond to the trailing digits in the avatar definition.
 * Because 0 corresponds to a command, it uses ```Operations.E```.
 The other two resources correspond to writable settings, so they have ```Operations.RW```.
   * The valid ```Operations``` are all of the permutations of ```R```, ```W```, and ```E```, indicating which operations are permitted.
 * For each entry of the ```echoerResource```, the key matches the first parameter of the value.
 * The first parameter of the ```ObjectModel``` is 11111, the object ID for the Echoer object.
 * The object model constructed here is then added to the object models map at line 66 (not shown here).

-Jump to lines 68-70, where we see
+Jump to
 ```
 		final ObjectsInitializer initializer = new ObjectsInitializer(new LwM2mModel(objectModels));
 		initializer.setClassForObject(23854, DeviceToken.class);